bcgov/simple-R-shiny/README.md

 - Create a new app with `oc new-app`.
 (Generic instructions for creating an app are [here](https://docs.openshift.com/container-platform/3.3/dev_guide/application_lifecycle/new_app.html#dev-guide-new-app))

-- Specify that you want to use the `rshiny` template with `--template="rshiny"`
+- Specify that you want to use the `shiny-server` template with `--template="shiny-server"`

 - Set parameters with the `--param` argument.
 You can list the parameters that you can override with:
     ```
-    $ oc process --parameters -n openshift rshiny
+    $ oc process --parameters -n openshift shiny-server
     ```

     You will want to set: